1st Edition

 André Martinuzzi and Svetlana Ivanova

-How to integrate responsibility and sustainability into design thinking processes
+C3.
+Responsible Design Thinking: how to integrate responsibility and sustainability into Design Thinking processes

 Biography

-André Martinuzzi is founder and director of the Institute for Managing Sustainability and associate professor at Vienna University of Economics and Business.
-For more than 20 years, he co-ordinated EU projects on corporate social responsibility, sustainability management, responsible innovation and circular economy.
+André Martinuzzi is founder and Director of the Institute for Managing Sustainability and Associate Professor at Vienna University of Economics and Business, Austria.
+For more than 20 years, he has co-ordinated EU projects on corporate social responsibility, sustainability management, Responsible Innovation, and the circular economy.

-Florian Findler was a postdoctoral researcher and project manager at the Institute for Managing Sustainability at WU Vienna.
-His research focused on corporate sustainability, responsible innovation, and sustainability in higher education.
+Florian Findler was a postdoctoral researcher and project manager at the Institute for Managing Sustainability at WU Vienna, Austria.
+His research focused on corporate sustainability, Responsible Innovation, and sustainability in higher education.
 He is currently manager at PricewaterhouseCoopers in Germany, focusing on sustainability in transactions.

-Alexander Graf is a postdoctoral researcher and project manager at the Institute for Managing Sustainability at WU Vienna.
-His research focuses on responsible sourcing, mining policies and circular economy.
+Alexander Graf was a postdoctoral researcher and project manager at the Institute for Managing Sustainability at WU Vienna.
+His research focuses on responsible sourcing, mining policies, and the circular economy.
+He is currently senior consultant at Kumi Consulting Ltd., focusing on mandatory due diligence.

 “This book offers a rich variety of experiences, insights, and tools to help organizations tackle societal challenges, engage multiple stakeholders, and strive for sustainable development.”